Skip to main content

 note

-Messages' position doesn't affect the stack.
-The default is from bottom to top. if you would like to change it, use the method setCustomLinearLayoutManager and set a LinearLayoutManager with your desired definitions.
+The start position does not affect the orientation.
+The default is from bottom to top.
+If you would like to change that, use the method setCustomLinearLayoutManager and set a LinearLayoutManager with the desired orientation.

-You can filter some messages if you don't want to show them in your MessageListView.
-Imagine you want to hide all messages that contain the word "secret".
-This can be done with following lines:
+You can filter out certain messages if you don't want to show them in the MessageListView.
+Imagine you want to hide all messages which contain the word 'secret'.
+This can be achieved using the following code:

 val forbiddenWord = "secret"